oracle/node-oracledb/doc/api.md

 ## <a name="sqlexecution"></a> 9.
 SQL Execution

-A SQL or PL/SQL statement may be executed using the *Connection* [`execute()`](#execute) method.
+A single SQL or PL/SQL statement may be executed using the *Connection* [`execute()`](#execute) method.
 Either the callback style shown below, or [promises](#promiseoverview) may be used.